Learn improv from its mother, Viola Spolin!

 Upcoming Workshops are on February 20 & 27 7-10pm at Alchemical Theatre Lab, 104 W 14th St. Studio E. Sign up: http://www.spolinist.eventbrite.com

 Players who continue the program have the chance to be a part of our performance group.

 Contact us for more info and to sign up for our e-mail list: email@example.com

 “Her book is the bible” Rob Reiner (Actor/Director)

-Maltepe worked as an assistant teacher in New Actors Workshop for Movement Improvisation classes, and was the Stage Manager for the director Carol B. Sills, the editor of Spolin books, for the Story Theater Production of The Tao of Chuang Chou in 2010.
-She often travels to Turkey and Europe to lead Spolin Improvisation workshops.
+Maltepe worked as an assistant teacher in The New Actors Workshop for Movement Improvisation classes, and was the Stage Manager for the director Carol B. Sills, the editor of Spolin books, for the Story Theater Production of The Tao of Chuang Chou in 2010.
+She often travels to Turkey and Europe to lead Spolin improvisation workshops.